vitsavinov/memteach/README.md

    You will see a message "Server is listening on port 8000"
 2. Run your browser and type in the addres field: localhost:8000

-Find the matching pairs of the cards and cleat the table!
+Find the matching pairs of the cards and clean the table!